Parallel Algorithms for Structured Sparse Support Vector Machines: Application in Music Genre Classification: Numerical results

-\quad \ In each training session, we randomly select two out of eight categories, each with 1000 samples.
-We randomly select 800 samples from each category as the training set and the remaining 200 test samples.
-With these samples, we respectively employ the PADMM algorithm (loaded with SGL-SVM) presented in this paper, the QPADM-slack algorithm (loaded with SCAD-SVM) proposed by \cite{Guan2020AnEP}, and the QPADM-slack(GB) algorithm (loaded with SCAD-SVM) proposed by \cite{Wu2025ParallelAA} to train predictive SVMs and achieved predictive performance on the test set.
-To evaluate the algorithms, several performance metrics are defined.
-The metrics include: (1) ``Sparsity", defined as the proportion of zero coefficients (i.e., the number of zero coefficients divided by the total number of coefficients); (2) ``Train", which quantifies the classification accuracy on the training set; and (3) ``Test", which measures the classification accuracy on the testing set.
-In addition, we present the results of running algorithms in parallel on different numbers of sub-machines.
-Each experimental setting is independently simulated 100 times, and the average results are reported in Table \ref{tab43}.
+We randomly selected two categories from the eight categories in fma$\_$small, with each category containing 1,000 samples.
+From each category, we randomly chose 800 samples as the training set and the remaining 200 samples as the test set.
+In the experiments, we primarily examined SGL-SVM, whose group‑sparse penalty enables feature selection at the group level, which helps produce more interpretable models.
+For comparison, we selected the SCAD‑SVM and SCAD‑Pinball SVM models, which are also suitable for high‑dimensional data, and solved them using the parallel algorithms proposed by \cite{Guan2020AnEP} and \cite{Wu2025ParallelAA}, respectively.
+Both were compared under the same distributed computing environment (with variable numbers of machines K).
+To better evaluate algorithm performance, we employed three evaluation metrics: “sparsity,” defined as the proportion of zero coefficients; “training accuracy,” which is the classification accuracy on the training set; and “test accuracy,” which is the classification accuracy on the test set.
+Additionally, we presented the results of running the algorithms in parallel on different numbers of local machines.
+Each experimental setting was independently simulated 100 times, and the average results are shown in Table \ref{tab43}.